Reuters People News Summary | Politics

 Following is a summary of current people news briefs.
 Ellen DeGeneres TV show to make workplace changes after probe of culture

 Ellen DeGeneres on Thursday sent an emotional message to the staff of her television talk show saying she was taking steps to improve the culture on set following accusations of a hostile working environment.
 The email followed an internal investigation by Warner Bros.
 Television, which produces "The Ellen DeGeneres Show," of complaints ranging from bullying to racism among production staff.
-Documents related to Ghislaine Maxwell's dealings with Jeffrey Epstein are unsealed
+Ghislaine Maxwell documents are released, including Jeffrey Epstein emails

-Dozens of new documents related to Ghislaine Maxwell's dealings with Jeffrey Epstein were publicly released on Thursday, as the British socialite defends herself against criminal charges she aided the late financier's sexual abuse of girls.
-U.S. District Judge Loretta Preska in Manhattan had on July 23 ordered the release of large portions of more than 80 documents from a 2015 civil defamation lawsuit against Maxwell by Virginia Giuffre, who accused Epstein of having kept her as a "sex slave" with Maxwell's assistance.
+Documents about dealings between Ghislaine Maxwell and Jeffrey Epstein were publicly released on Thursday by a U.S. court, where the British socialite faces criminal charges she aided the late financier's sexual abuse of girls.
+Among the materials released were email correspondence between the pair in early 2015, including an email in which Epstein told Maxwell she had "done nothing wrong."
 Obama takes aim at Trump in fiery eulogy for Civil Rights icon John Lewis

 In a fiery eulogy for longtime U.S. Representative John Lewis on Thursday, former President Barack Obama took a series of thinly veiled shots at the actions of his successor that he said tore at the legacy of the Black civil rights icon being laid to rest.
 The funeral for Lewis, who played an instrumental role in passing the Voting Rights Act of 1965, came on the same day Republican President Donald Trump suggested the Nov.
 3 election could be delayed.
 Trump has also waged a war against mail-in ballots, a tactic critics say is aimed at suppressing votes.
 Court revives Ashley Judd's sexual harassment case against Harvey Weinstein